Optometric Technician - Medical Assistant

 Taking care of our people

 We understand the importance of financial health and security, and because of that, we provide competitive compensation to all Associates - including bonus potential for every position in the store!
-We also offer a comprehensive benefits package including health and dental insurance, 401k retirement savings with company match, flex spending account, paid personal time off, paid company holidays, parental leave, employee eyewear discount and much, much more.
+We also offer a comprehensive benefits package including health and dental insurance, 401k retirement savings with company match, flex spending account, paid personal time off, paid company holidays, parental leave, employee eyewear discount, overtime pay when applicable and much, much more.
 At National Vision, we strive to deliver opportunities for professional growth and long-term career fulfillment.
 We provide training programs, access to educational courses and pride ourselves on the ever-increasing amount of promotions from within.

 Please see our website to learn more.